jakopako/croncert-config/README.md

 # Croncert configuration

 This repository contains the configuration for [CrONCERT](https://croncert.ch).
 CrONCERT is a website that helps you find concerts worldwide.
-The data is gathered with [goskyr](https://github.com/jakopako/goskyr), a configurable scraper written in go.
-Once a week goskyr runs through a Github action using `croncert-config.yml` as configuration file.
+The data is gathered with [goskyr](https://github.com/jakopako/goskyr), a configurable command-line scraper written in go.
+Once a week goskyr runs through a Github action using `croncert-config.yml` as configuration file and updates the concert database.

 Despite the fact that there are other websites that offer an overview about concerts and events (such as <https://www.songkick.com/>, <https://www.jambase.com/>, etc.) I found none that are complete and/or include smaller event locations that might only be known to locals.
 That's why I came up with this idea.